William Farquhar: Legacy

 Farquhar Street, a former street in Singapore, was named after him.
 This street was located in the Kampong Glam area between Beach Road and North Bridge Road.
 It was expunged in 1994 due to street realignment and no longer exists.

-Lebuh Farquhar (Farquhar Street), another street in Penang, Malaysia is mistakenly thought to be named after him.
+Lebuh Farquhar (Farquhar Street) in Penang, Malaysia, is mistakenly thought to be named after him.
 It is actually named after Robert Townsend Farquhar (no relation), Lieutenant General of Penang from 1804-05.

-In 1993, the silver epergne, which William Farquhar received from the Chinese community before his departure from Singapore on 27 December 1823, was acquired by the National Museum of Singapore from his descendant Captain David John Farquhar Atkins, for S$52,000.
+In 1993, the silver epergne William Farquhar received from the Chinese community before his departure from Singapore on 27 December 1823, was acquired by the National Museum of Singapore from his descendant, Captain David John Farquhar Atkins, for S$52,000.

 Through his eldest daughter Esther Asther Bernard, née Farquhar, Farquhar is a fifth great-grandfather of Justin Trudeau, the 23rd Prime Minister of Canada, and fourth great-grandfather of Margaret Trudeau, onetime wife of Pierre Elliott Trudeau, the 15th Prime Minister of Canada.